-By default, IRONdb listens externally on TCP port 2003, TCP and UDP port 8112, and locally on TCP port 32322.
+By default, IRONdb listens externally on TCP ports 2003 and 4242, TCP and UDP port 8112, and locally on TCP port 32322.
 These ports can be changed via configuration files.
 There are normally two processes, a parent and child.
 The parent process monitors the child, restarting it if it crashes.
 The child process provides the actual services, and is responsible for periodically "heartbeating" to the parent to show that it is making progress.

 IRONdb is sensitive to CPU and IO limits.
 If either resource is limited, you may see a process being killed off when it does not heartbeat on time.
 These are known as "watchdog" events.